Zzivi/zzivi.github.io/_posts/2015-08-24-migrate-perforce-to-git.markdown

 <h2>GitHub</h2>
 <p>
-Once that I GitFusion running I wanted to move my Git repo to GitHub.
+Once that I had Git Fusion running I wanted to move my Git repo to GitHub.
 So I cloned my Git Fusion repo with the bare option.
-After creating a new empty repo in GitHub, I pushed my changes to new repo adding a new remote to my Git configuration:
+After creating a new empty repo in GitHub, I pushed my changes to the new repo adding a new remote to my Git configuration:

 {% highlight bash %}
 git clone git@git.gitfusion.zzivi.com:myrepo --bare  #clone repo from Git Fusion